-Points of View is a national juried human rights photography exhibition made up of photographs crowd-sourced from people living in Canada.
-This exhibition is a way for Canadians to share their views on human rights with our visitors from around the world.
+Points of View is a national juried human rights photography exhibition.
+Photographs appearing in the exhibition were crowd-sourced from people living in Canada.
+This exhibition is a way for Canadians to share their views on human rights with visitors from around the world.

 The photographs in the exhibition explore human rights within four themes: Freedom of Expression, Reconciliation, Human Rights and the Environment, and Inclusion and Diversity.

 Points of View opens in the summer of 2017 in the Level 1 Gallery.

 Where did the photographs for Points of View come from?

 From all across Canada!

 We issued a Call for Entries in the fall of 2016.
 Photographers uploaded their images through an online portal.
 The submission deadline was December 31, 2016.
 We received more than 1,000 entries, made up of incredibly diverse images from all across Canada.

 How will you choose the photographs featured in the exhibition?

 A diverse, multi-disciplinary jury selected the photographs for the exhibition.
 Jurors have wide-ranging backgrounds, in areas such as human rights, law, museum curation, photography, photojournalism and art.
 The jury also selected the overall winners for each category.